 Creditors’ Rights FAQs

 Collecting unpaid debts can be frustrating.
-At Garcia & Gurney, ALC, we are dedicated to providing creditors in and around Alameda and Contra Costa Counties with knowledgeable and reliable debt-collection guidance.
+At Garcia & Gurney A Law Corporation, we are dedicated to providing creditors in and around Alameda and Contra Costa Counties with knowledgeable and reliable debt-collection guidance.
 For your benefit, we have compiled answers to these frequently asked questions:

 - What is an automatic stay and is there a way around it?